-- (i) that the dog be handed over to the Department of Agriculture for the immediate destruction of the dog by the Department; or - (ii) that the person who is keeping the dog observe such requirements in relation to the future keeping of the dog as the court thinks fit to specify in the order.

-(2) Whoever fails to comply with a requirement imposed upon him by an order made under subsection (1) (b) (ii) is guilty of an offence.

-(3) If a court which has convicted a person of an offence against subsection (2) is not satisfied that the dog can or will be properly controlled in the future, the court may, in addition to punishing that person for the offence, order the destruction of the dog.
+- (i) that the dog be handed over to the Department of Agriculture for the immediate destruction of the dog by the Department; or - (ii) that the person who is keeping the dog observe such requirements in relation to the future keeping of the dog as the court thinks fit to specify in the order. - (2) A person who fails to comply with a requirement imposed upon him by an order made under subsection (1) (b) (ii) commits an offence. - (3) If a court which has convicted a person of an offence against subsection (2) is not satisfied that the dog can or will be properly controlled in the future, the court may, in addition to punishing that person for the offence, order the destruction of the dog. - (4) A person who obstructs any officer of the court so that such officer is prevented from carrying out an order of the court made under subsection (1) (b)

-Power of court with respect to dangerous dogs

-(4) Whoever obstructs any officer of the court so that such officer is prevented from carrying out an order of the court made under subsection (1) (b) (i) shall pay a fine of forty dollars in respect of each day the carrying out of the order remains in abeyance through his default
+(i) shall pay a fine of forty dollars in respect of each day the carrying out of the order remains in abeyance through his default

-- 42. In this Law- - (a) references to a dog being muzzled are to its being securely fitted with a muzzle sufficient to prevent it biting any person; and - (b) references to its being kept on a lead are to its being securely held on a lead by a person who is not less than sixteen years old.

-43. (1) If a dog defecates at any time on any public place and a person who is in charge of the dog at that time fails to remove the faeces from the public place forthwith, that person is guilty of a an offence unless he has a reasonable excuse for failing to do so.
+42. In this Law-

+- (a) references to a dog being muzzled are to its being securely fitted with a muzzle sufficient to prevent it biting any person; and - (b) references to its being kept on a lead are to its being securely held on a lead by a person who is not less than sixteen years old. - 43.
+(1) If a dog defecates at any time on any public place and a person who is in charge of the dog at that time fails to remove the faeces from the public place forthwith, that person commits an offence unless he has a reasonable excuse for failing to do so.